torproject/tor/doc/HACKING/ReleasingTor.md

    either `make`, or `perl scripts/maint/updateVersions.pl`, depending on your version.)

-5. Make dist, put the tarball up somewhere, and tell `#tor` about it.
+5. Make distcheck, put the tarball up somewhere, and tell `#tor` about it.
 Wait a while to see if anybody has problems building it.
 Try to get Sebastian or somebody to try building it on Windows.

 6. Get at least two of weasel/arma/Sebastian to put the new version number in their approved versions list.